 Tackling the subject of home from a variety of perspectives, Domesticity and Consumer Culture in Iran thus shows the interplay between local aspirations, foreign influences, gender roles, consumer culture and women’s education as they intersect with taste, fashion, domestic architecture and interior design.

 "A really good social analysis can take a seemingly minor issue and use it as a lens through which to examine multiple aspects of a complex system.
-Pamela Karimi has done exactly that in her impressively researched study of Domesticity and Consumer Culture in Iran….this is a fascinating and wideranging study, exemplary in the breadth and depth of scholarship Karimi has brought to bear.
+Pamela Karimi has done exactly that in her impressively researched study of Domesticity and Consumer Culture in Iran….this is a fascinating and wide-ranging study, exemplary in the breadth and depth of scholarship Karimi has brought to bear.
 It will be enormously valuable to anyone interested in issues of urbanization, gender roles, experiences of modernity and modernization, consumer culture and aesthetics, and Iranian social and material history.
-Karimi is one of the first scholars to consider the role of consumer culture in making the Iranian experience of modernity … but this book will not only be of interest to scholars of Iran." -Norma Claire Moruzzi, Middle East Report (Winter 2015)
+Karimi is one of the first scholars to consider the role of consumer culture in making the Iranian experience of modernity … but this book will be [also] of interest to scholars outside Iran." ??—Norma Claire Moruzzi, Middle East Report (2015)